-We carried out an announced, comprehensive inspection on 02 June 2016.
+We carried out an announced, comprehensive inspection on 28 June 2016.
 The inspection was carried out by a CQC inspector and a dental specialist advisor.
 Prior to the inspection we reviewed information submitted by the provider.

 During our inspection visit, we reviewed policy documents and staff records.
-We spoke with seven members of staff, which included the principal dentist, two associate dentists and four dental nurses, two of whom are receptionist.
+We spoke with the principal dentist and trainee dental nurse who is also the receptionist.
 We conducted a tour of the practice and looked at the storage arrangements for emergency medicines and equipment.
 We reviewed the practice's decontamination procedures of dental instruments and also observed staff interacting with patients in the waiting area.